Zoo Keeper (1983 video game): Gameplay

 Zoo Keeper has three types of stages which repeat in a fixed sequence.
 In the first, Zeke runs around the edges of a rectangular enclosure.
 As he moves, a brick wall is built-up below him.
 Animals bounce around inside the enclosure, making holes in the wall when they contact it.
 When an animal escapes through the wall, it runs along the outer edge where Zeke is.
 The stage is timed, with collectible bonus items appearing at preset points.
 One item is always a net which can be used for a few seconds to put animals back into a cage at the center of the screen.
 Multiple nets appear in later zoo stages.
 When time runs out, points are awarded for every animal inside the wall perimeter.

 Points are earned for jumping over animals.
 Values grow exponentially for jumping multiple animals at once without an upper bound.
-It is possible get 1,000,000 points with a single jump.
+It is possible to get 1,000,000 points with a single jump.

 After every second zoo stage, the goal is to jump on horizontally moving platforms to reach a platform at top center, where Zelda is tied to a tree.
 Some platforms carry bonus items.
 A monkey throws down coconuts that bounce among the platforms and must be avoided.

 After every platform stage except the first, there is a stage with several escalators and a cage in front of each one.
 Zeke must cross the screen to get to each escalator, jumping over both the animals running toward him and the cage itself.
 An extra life is awarded for reaching Zelda at the top of the last escalator.
 The first bonus stage has two escalators, the second has three, and subsequent bonus stages have four.

 One life is lost whenever Zeke touches an animal without having a net.
 In the platform stages, a life is lost when hit by a coconut or falling off the bottom of the screen.
 The game ends when all lives are lost.